aldrin312/AutoCommentingTool/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This is an Auto Commenting CLI Tool that uses OpenAI.
-It can take any source code and output to the console or in a file a commented version of that file.
+Autocomment is a Cli tool that automates the process of adding meaningful comments to your source code.
+By integrating with OpenAI’s language models, Autocomment generates insightful comments that enhance code readability and documentation.

 ### Installation